ytmytm/plus4-tcbm2sd/README.md

 - case insensitve, all filenames converted to lowercase
 - wildcard matching `*` and `?`

+### Platform for future developments

+The paddle part has all TCBM bus signals exposed and can be used as the basis for future developments porting existing projects to TCBM bus, like:

+- sd2tcbm - sd2iec port to TCBM bus
+- Pi1551 - realtime, cycle-exact 1551 emulator

 ### tcbm2sd or sd2tcbm?

 If a proper sd2iec port to TCBM bus ever appears it should be named sd2tcbm.

-This is not a sd2iec port, just a simple 1551 simulator.
+This project is named tcbm2sd because it is not a sd2iec port, just a simple 1551 simulator.
 There is no support for disk images.
-This is more like Tapecart - a loader for file-based programs rather than sd2iec.
+This is more like [Tapecart](https://github.com/KimJorgensen/tapecart) - a loader for file-based programs rather than sd2iec.

 Another microcontroller must be used for sd2tcbm because ATmega328 from Arduino Micro Pro doesn't have enough flash space for sd2iec port.
 For development another daughterboard (or a ready to use uC module) can be used.
 All the signals of TCBM bus, 3.3V power and SPI connection to SD card are exposed in Micro Pro footprint.

 ## KiCad project